-The NF was not the sole voice of British fascism.
-A tradition of far-right factionalism continued even as progress appeared to be made in membership and electoral terms.
+The NF was not the sole voice of British fascism. А tradition of far-right factionalism continued even as progress appeared to be made in membership and electoral terms.
 The National Party, founded in December 1975 by John Kingsley Read following a schism in the NF leadership, stood on a platform of racial populism propagated by an unstable mix of erstwhile Tories from the Conservative Monday Club and 'Strasserites' opposed to John Tyndall (Copsey 2004: 17-18).7 It too threatened briefly to become an electoral presence in the mid-1970s, winning two council seats in Blackburn and competing against the NF in London and elsewhere.
-On the streets, meanwhile, the BM propagated an openly neo-Nazi political brand that prioritised physical confrontation over the ballot box.
+On the streets, meanwhile, the BM propagated an openly neo-Nazi political brand prioritised physical that confrontation over the ballot box.
 Led by Michael McLaughlin, a Liverpool milkman who took charge from Colin Jordan in 1975 (following the latter's arrest for stealing women's knickers), the BM developed a reputation for violence that recruited pockets of support in places such as London's east end (Hill and Bell 1988: 135).
-Other smaller groupings existed, among them the League of Saint George, before the NF's disappointing general election performance in 1979 occasioned a round of splits and divisions that threw up the New National Front, the British Democratic Party, the
+Other smaller groupings existed, among them the League of Saint George, before the NF's disappointing general election performance in 1979 occasioned a round of splits and divisions that threw up the New National Front, the British Democratic Party, the Constitutional Movement and, in 1982. the British National Party (BNP).
+More generally, and amidst bouts of intrafascist conflict, membership boundaries blurred across what was a constantly evolving and mutating fascist terrain.